Students with a cumulative ASU GPA of 2.00 or higher are considered in good standing.

 Students who do not meet probation requirements may be disqualified from ASU and are not permitted to register for fall or spring sessions.
-However, students can attend summer sessions to try to bring their GPA to good standing.
+However, students can attend summer sessions to bring their GPA to good standing.
 If disqualified students choose to register for courses in the summer, they first should meet with an advisor to better understand grade replacement policies and determine which courses would be best for them.
 Students who already registered for future fall or spring semesters will have their registrations canceled.

 The College of Global Futures Student Services Center supports students' achievement of their personal, educational, cultural and career goals, while becoming self-directed, lifelong learners.
 The college encourages students to meet with an advisor at least once a semester and requires that students meet with an advisor at certain points during their academic career:

 - prior to the first semester: all newly admitted students

 - first semester: during the first semester to plan for the second semester

 - fifth semester: when students are starting to focus their studies and think about steps leading to graduation

-- seventh semester: to prepare for any capstone experiences required and planning for post graduation
+- seventh semester: to prepare for any capstone experiences required and plan for postgraduation

-Office hours are Monday through Friday, 9 a.m. to 4 p.m., excluding university holidays.
-Students should schedule their advising appointments in advance through My ASU or this direct link so advisors can set aside the appropriate time to answer all their questions.
+Office hours are Monday through Friday, 9 a.m.-4 p.m., excluding university holidays.
+Students should schedule their advising appointments in advance through My ASU or the undergraduate advising page so advisors can set aside the appropriate time to answer all their questions.

 Registration and credit

-Students enrolling in courses offered by the College of Global Futures are expected to follow the rules and deadlines specified in this catalog and the ASU academic calendar.
+Students who enroll in courses offered by the College of Global Futures are expected to follow the rules and deadlines specified in this catalog and the ASU Academic Calendar.
 Students are encouraged to meet with their academic advisor before registration.